Room Four

 Couldn't load pickup availability

 Anatomy Plate 1.
+The Heart

 "a view of the commencement of the great artery (aorta) as it issues from the heart, together with the leading branches, which carry the blood to the head and upper extremities; and the trunk of the great vein ( vena cava bel magna), which returns the blood from the same parts.
 In order to bring these different objects into view, the sternum and the fore-part of the ribs have been removed, together with part of the clavicle at each side; the pericardium, or heart-purse, is opened, and the front of it removed, so as to expose the heart itself."